Community Wildfire Assistance

 Funds are available for Volunteer Fire Assistance (VFA) grants to fire suppression organizations in communities of less than 10,000 in population.
 The Division of Forests & Lands receives funding from the United States Forest Service for the VFA Grant Program.
 This is a 50/50 grant that allows the community to purchase approved wildfire equipment and seek reimbursement up to their awarded grant amount.

-Grant applications are sent to Forest Fire Wardens and Fire Chiefs each July and have a submission deadline of September 30th.
-Grants are awarded in October and must be completed by August 30th.
+Grant applications are sent to Forest Fire Wardens and Fire Chiefs each November and have a submission deadline of February 1st.
+Communities are notified in March and have until April 15th to submit their completed award packet.
+All grant projects and close out paperwork must be completed and submitted by December 31st.

 • In 2022, 46 communities received $85,795.49